Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Models for moments of inertia

-Already at this stage, we observe that the IB and TV models allow a greater variety of trends with deformation.
+It is easy to see that Eqs. (\ref{Inglis})-(\ref{TV}) allow various trends of ${\cal J}$ with deformation.
 For example, if deformation $\beta$ only slightly affects squared matrix elements $|\langle i|I_x|0\rangle|^2$ but leads to a large change of the energy $E_i$, then one can get any sign for $d{\cal J}/d\beta$.
-We will show below that a negative sign actually happens for $^{20}$Ne and $^{24}$Mg.
+We will show below that a negative sign can occur in $^{20}$Ne and $^{24}$Mg.

 Note that matrix QRPA can be unstable and not sufficiently accurate at deformations far from the equilibrium values.
 So Eq. (\ref{TV}) which uses the QRPA output is not always a reliable tool to estimate ${\cal J}$ at all points of the deformation path.
-To circumvent this limitation, we also use in our analysis the linear ATDHF approach \cite{Ring,ATDHF_GR78,ATDHF_RGG84} where ${\cal J}$ is calculated directly through the 2qp operator $\Theta_x(\beta)$ of the linear response to the perturbation $I_x(\beta)$:
+To circumvent this limitation, we also use in our analysis the linear adiabatic time-dependent Hartree-Fock (ATDHF) approach \cite{Ring,ATDHF_GR78,ATDHF_RGG84} where ${\cal J}$ is calculated directly through the 2qp operator $\Theta_x(\beta)$ of the linear response to the perturbation $I_x(\beta)$: